Ex0du5-2169/Mad-Island-Misc/README.md

 Short term plans:

-1. Add ability for Yona to become pregnant by several monsters.
+1. Add ability for Yona and others to become pregnant by several NPCs/monsters - basic code in place - needs further testing.
-2. Add "body_preg" object for Yona (and others who need one) - done - needs testing.
+2. Add "body_preg" object for Yona (and others who need one) - in-progress.
-3. Add birthing animation/placeholder for those who don't have one - Yona done - needs testing.
+3. Add birthing animation/placeholder for those who don't have one - Yona, Reika and Nami done - needs testing.
 4. Track impregnating monster and make offspring of a similar type by overriding default birth coroutine.

 Long term plans: